oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 ## Introduction

-The following document describes how to create the provider application.
+The following document describes how to create the provider application in the demo.
 This application generates a pushes the content into the queue.
 It is designed to be run anywhere (local desktop or VM, for example).

 ## Getting Started